atxit/ios_deployment_cli/README.md

 You will need the following files:

-1)	Input excel file, example has been provided.
-The file format must be either .xls or xlsx
+1)	Input excel file: screen snip provided.
+The file must be either in a .xls or xlsx format.
-2)	Template.j2, example has been provided.
-The file must end in .j2.
+2)	Template.j2: example has been provided.
+The file must end in '.j2' extension.
-3)	Output can either support no file extension or a file extension.
+3)	Output file: can either support no file extension or a file extension, that's up to you.
 I prefer a file extension for reading on my local PC.

 #System Arguments

 -i (input) inputfile.xls
+-t (template) template
 -o (output) router.txt
--t (template) template

-All three System Arguments must be supplied otherwise the python code will generate an error.
+All three system arguments must be supplied otherwise the python code will generate an error.

 python3.6 j2_create_conf.py -i j2_local_write.xlsx -t template.j2 -o test.txt